-- Cardiovascular comorbidities are prevalent in COVID-19 patients, similarly to SARS and MERS.
-These comorbidities increase the risk of mortality and morbidity from the infection. - With ACE2 serving as the portal for infection, the role of ACE inhibitors or angiotensin receptor blockers requires further investigation.
+- Stroke: - Cardiovascular comorbidities are prevalent in COVID-19 patients, similarly to SARS and MERS.
+These comorbidities increase the risk of mortality and morbidity from the infection. - With ACE2 serving as the portal for infection, the role of ACE inhibitors (ACEi) or angiotensin receptor blockers (ARB) requires further investigation.
 The American Heart Association recommends at this point continuing ACEi and ARB medications if clinically indicated.
-18 - The extent to which a community outbreak of infection like COVID-19 stresses other parts of the healthcare system is largely unknown.
+27 In a study of 187 patients hospitalized with COVID-19, use of ACEi and ARB were not associated with increased mortality, even in the group of patients with higher cardiac injury.28 - The extent to which a community outbreak of infection like COVID-19 stresses other parts of the healthcare system is largely unknown.
 The question is whether our time metrics for tPA and thrombectomy will be affected by the suspected or confirmed infectious status of the patient.
 A study comparing timeline in STEMI patients at a hospital in Hong Kong showed numerically longer median times in all components when compared with historical data from the prior year.
-The largest time difference was in the time from symptom onset to first medical contact.19 - COVID-19 pandemic poses a unique challenge in achieving timely treatment of acute stroke patients with thrombolytics and thrombectomy.
-It remains to be seen what impact the pandemic will have on adherence to time metrics and quality measures. - Similarly, with the current strain imposed by the pandemic on staffing beds and other resources, it will be important to study the impact this will have on triaging and disposition of patients from the ED. - Alexandria University in Egypt implemented a protocol of obtaining CT chest with CT protocol in stroke patients that are suspected COVID 19 positive. - Asian tobacco smokers were found to have significantly higher ACE2 expression in their lungs than their non-smoker counterparts.
+The largest time difference was in the time from symptom onset to first medical contact.29

+- COVID-19 pandemic poses a unique challenge in achieving timely treatment of acute stroke patients with thrombolytics and thrombectomy.
+It remains to be seen what impact the pandemic will have on adherence to time metrics and quality measures. - Similarly, with the current strain imposed by the pandemic on staffing beds and other resources, it will be important to study the impact this will have on triaging and disposition of patients from the ED. - The Society of neuro-interventional surgeons released a guideline statement recommending screening for fever and respiratory symptoms in all patients undergoing mechanical thrombectomy and having a low threshold for intubation prior to transport to the angiography suite. - Alexandria University in Egypt implemented a protocol of obtaining CT chest with CT protocol in stroke patients that are suspected COVID 19 positive. - Asian tobacco smokers were found to have significantly higher ACE2 expression in their lungs than their non-smoker counterparts.
 More males than females smoke in China and males were more likely to develop severe and critical COVID.
 However, this data does not seem to be reproduced in Caucasians.
-More data is needed to see whether chronic smoking is an independent risk factor for more severe CoV-2 infection.20
+More data is needed to see whether chronic smoking is an independent risk factor for more severe CoV-2 infection.30